mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 You can think of the configuration as making the abstractions concrete.

 #.
 The MsPASS framework is generic and has to be informed about
-    that actual physical configuration.
+    the actual physical configuration.
 How much it can determine automatically and what it needs to be told manually are system dependent.
 #.
 As much as possible we abstract all IO.
-Input means you use a handle of
+That is, Input (I) means you use a handle of
     some kind to create some data object.
-Output means you use a handle to save that data in a form that allows it to be reconstructed later.
+Output (O) means you use a handle to save that data in a form that allows it to be reconstructed later.
     Whether that is done by reading from a file on file system, cloud (via a URL), or something not yet invented